List of Neighbours characters introduced in 2005: Alex Kinski

+Alex Kinski, played by Andrew Clarke, made his first appearance on 10 August 2005.
+The character and Clarke's casting details were announced shortly before he made his debut.
+Jackie Brygel of TV Week reported that widower Alex would be arriving with his two teenage children, Rachel (Caitlin Stasey) and Zeke (Matthew Werkmeister).
+Of the family, Clarke said "The Kinskis are pretty quirky.
+They're a bit of an odd bunch."
+Brygel confirmed that Alex was a love interest for established character Susan Smith (Jackie Woodburne).
+Clarke confessed that he had always wanted to be in Neighbours and added that it was "very nice" to be joining the cast.
+A month after the character's introduction, he was diagnosed with a rare form of lymphoma.
+Clarke explained that Alex has a blood test following a gas leak, and he learns that he has an aggressive form of cancer.
+The diagnosis prompts Alex to propose to Susan.
+Clarke told Brygel: "Alex really does love Susan and that's got nothing to do with his condition."
+Alex keeps his condition a secret from Susan, and when he is "overcome by feelings of doubt" he ends their relationship instead.
+Brygel observed that he quickly realises he has made a mistake and, knowing that his children need a mother, he proposes.
+Clarke admitted that his character was "scared" to tell Susan about his diagnosis, and while he is not a liar, he is not "a forthright kind of guy" either.
+The character's departure aired on 13 December 2005, as Alex dies shortly after marrying Susan and reconciling with his eldest daughter Katya Kinski (Dichen Lachman).
+A Daily Record reporter branded Alex "the most boring man in town".

 Alex took over home schooling his children after his wife, Francesca, died.
 When Rachel and Zeke became teenagers, Alex decides to let them attend Erinsborough High School.
 Alex discovers that one of the teachers, Paul Robinson (Stefan Dennis), has spent time in prison.
 He talks to Susan Smith about his fears over Paul, but Susan talks him round and they later go for a drink.
 Alex decides to transfer Rachel and Zeke when Paul is arrested, but he later changes his mind.
 He also develops a crush on Susan and asks her out.
 Alex leaves Rachel and Zeke in the care of Stingray (Ben Nicholas) and Dylan Timmins (Damien Bodie) and he and Susan go to the Scarlet Bar.
 During the date, Rachel runs in and tells Alex that Zeke is missing.
 Alex discovers that Stingray sent Zeke out on a bike to do a delivery for the family business.
 Zeke ends up in hospital and Alex is furious.
 A few days later, Alex apologises to Susan and she invited him over for dinner.
 Alex arrives at Susan's and find the stove on fire and he puts out the flames.
 When Susan goes to kiss Alex, he decides to leave and accidentally hits Susan when he gets up.